Major snowstorm puts 31 million under blizzard warning

 -- In Virginia, the Coast Guard closed the Port of Virginia on the harbor at Hampton Roads.
 In a news release Monday night, the agency said 50 mph winds predicted from the pending storm could create hazardous conditions that would make it difficult for Coast Guard units to reach any distressed mariners.

-Travel warnings, sand and salt for streets
+Travel warnings, snow and sleet

 Warnings to use caution came from public officials up and down the East Coast -- including the President.